floriankraemer/floriankraemer.github.io/_posts/2024-12-10-Are-the-SOLID-Principles-problematic.markdown

 -->

 ## Validity of the SOLID Principles

+This statement and others that are similar were made in conversations I had:

+> 'stick to SOLID principles' needs clarification, because there is no common view on how to follow them

+I respectfully disagree with the statement made.
+The SOLID principles are well-defined, and if there is seemingly no shared understanding, it might indicate that the statement was not clearly expressed, the intent was different, or there was a misunderstanding of the principles by the author of the statement.

+The challenging part is determining when it’s better to **not to apply them**, as blindly following them can lead to over-engineering.
+People unfamiliar with these principles often struggle to identify them initially, and this can sometimes lead to over-enthusiasm and over-engineering later.

+However, this doesn't invalidate the principles or makes them ambiguous.

+### Empirical Evidence

 There is empirical evidence by multiple studies [1][2][3][4], that the SOLID principles improve the code quality and associated quality attributes.